-• GDU 1040A (2) - Each unit is configured as a PFD that features a 10.4-inch LCD with 1024 x 768 resolution.
+• GDU 1040A - Each unit is configured as a PFD that features a 10.4-inch LCD with 1024 x 768 resolution.
 The unit installed on the left/pilot side is designated as PFD1, and the one installed on the right/copilot side is designated as PFD2.
 These units communicate with each other, the MFD, and with the on-side GIA 63W Integrated Avionics Unit through a High-Speed Data Bus (HSDB) connection.

-• GDU 1500 (1) - Features a 15-inch LCD with 1024 x 768 resolution and is configured as an MFD.
+• GDU 1500 - Features a 15-inch LCD with 1024 x 768 resolution and is configured as an MFD.
 This unit is linked to both PFDs via HSDB connection.

-• GIA 63W (2) - Functions as the main communication hub, linking all LRUs with the on-side PFD.
+• GIA 63W - Functions as the main communication hub, linking all LRUs with the on-side PFD.
 Each GIA 63W contains a GPS SBAS receiver, VHF COM/NAV/GS receivers, a flight director (FD) and system integration microprocessors.
 Each GIA 63W is paired with the on-side PFD via HSDB connection.
 The GIA 63Ws are not paired together and do not communicate with each other directly.

-• GDC 74B (2) - Processes data from the pitot/static system as well as the OAT probe.
-This unit provides pressure altitude, airspeed, vertical speed and OAT information to the G1000 system, and it communicates with the on-side GIA 63W, on-side GDU 1040A, GDU 1040A MFD, and on-side GRS 77, using an ARINC 429 digital interface (it also interfaces directly with the on-side GTP 59).
+• GDC 74B - Processes data from the pitot/static system as well as the OAT probe.
+This unit provides pressure altitude, airspeed, vertical speed and OAT information to the G1000 system, and it communicates with the onside GIA 63W, on-side GDU 1040A and on-side GRS 77, using an ARINC 429 digital interface (it also interfaces directly with the OAT).
 The GDC 74B is designed to operate in Reduced Vertical Separation Minimum (RVSM) airspace.

-• GEA 71 (2) - Receives and processes signals from the engine and airframe sensors.
+• GEA 71 - Receives and processes signals from the engine and airframe sensors.
 This unit communicates with both GIA 63Ws using an RS-485 digital interface.

-• GRS 77 (2) - Provides aircraft attitude and heading information via ARINC 429 to both the on-side GDU 1040A, the GDU 1040A MFD, and the on-side GIA 63W.
+• GRS 77 - Provides aircraft attitude and heading information via ARINC 429 to both the on-side GDU 1040A and the on-side GIA 63W.
 The GRS 77 contains advanced sensors (including accelerometers and rate sensors) and interfaces with the on-side GMU 44 to obtain magnetic field information, with the GDC 74B to obtain air data, and with both GIA 63Ws to obtain GPS information.
 AHRS modes of operation are discussed later in this document.

-• GMU 44 (2) - Measures local magnetic field.
+• GMU 44 - Measures local magnetic field.
 Data is sent to the GRS 77 for processing to determine aircraft magnetic heading.
 This unit receives power directly from the GRS 77 and communicates with the GRS 77, using an RS-485 digital interface.

-• GMA 1347D (2) - Integrates NAV/COM digital audio, intercom system and marker beacon controls, and is installed in dual configuration on the outboard side of PFD1 and PFD2.
+• GMA 1347D Cabin - Integrates NAV/COM digital audio, intercom system and marker beacon controls, and is installed in dual configuration on the outboard side of PFD1 and PFD2.
 This unit also enables the manual control of the display reversionary mode (red DISPLAY BACKUP button) and communicates with the on-side GIA 63W, using an RS-232 digital interface.

-• GTX 33/33D (2) - Solid-state transponders that provide Modes A, C, S and ADS-B capability.
+• GTX 33 and GTX 33D - Solid-state transponders that provide Modes A, C and S capability.
+The GTX 33D includes Mode S with diversity and is indicated as 'XPDR1'.
+The GTX 33 is indicated as 'XPDR2'.
 Both transponders can be controlled from either PFD, and only one transponder can be active at a time.
 Each transponder communicates with the on-side GIA 63W through an RS-232 digital interface.

-• GDL 69A (1) - A satellite radio receiver that provides real-time weather information to the G1000 MFD (and, indirectly, to the inset map of the PFD) as well as digital audio entertainment.
+• GDL 69A - A satellite radio receiver that provides real-time weather information to the G1000 MFD (and, indirectly, to the inset map of the PFD) as well as digital audio entertainment.
 The GDL 69A communicates with the MFD via HSDB connection.
-A subscription to the XM Satellite Radio service is required to enable the GDL 69A capability.
+A subscription to the SiriusXM Satellite Radio service is required to enable the GDL 69A capability.